 Remove the strike plate from the opposite side of the door, place it centred to the hole and trace with a pencil.
 Use chisel and hammer.
 Gently tap the chisel with a dept around 3 mm around the inside of the traced template.

 Position the chisel at a 45-degree angle and continue to tap it with the hammer to remove the wood in depth around 3 mm.
 Cut holes with a drill and tighten the plate with screws.

 To ensure the prolonged life of your newly installed door, it’s best if you do regular inspections.
 Check if the door is squeaking, sticking and if the closing and locking mechanisms work properly.

 Oil the hinges regularly and check for any signs of rust onto the door hardware.
 Check if the knobs turn easily and if the latch fits correctly.

 Moisture can rot the doors.
-If you notice dark streaks into the wood, that is a clear sign of moist building up into the door.
-Repair the problem as soon as you notice it as this can damage the paint and can swell the door and make it impossible to close correctly.
+If you notice dark streaks into the wood, a clear sign of moisture builds up into the door.
+Repair the problem as soon as you notice it, as this can damage the paint and swell the door and make it impossible to close correctly.

 Check the door framing for cracks and small holes and repair immediately if you notice any damages.

 Leave door installation and repairs to the professionals